 However, calculating a Chapter 13 plan payment can be very complex, especially if you owe back taxes, are behind on mortgage payments, owe more money on your vehicle than it is worth, or have substantial property that exceeds the bankruptcy exemptions.

-Most individuals find that hiring a bankruptcy attorney is wise to ensure they do not pay more than necessary through their Chapter 13 plan.
+Most individuals find that hiring a bankruptcy attorney is worthwhile to ensure they do not pay more than necessary through their Chapter 13 plan.

 Step Five: Filing Your Chapter 13 Bankruptcy Case

-When all forms are complete and you have your certificate of completion for your Credit Counseling Course, the forms and the certificate must be filed with the bankruptcy court where you live.
-You must pay the required filing fee and also file your proposed Chapter 13 plan, which must be served on all creditors and parties in interest.
+When all forms are complete and you have your certificate of completion for your Credit Counseling Course, you must file the forms and the certificate with the bankruptcy court where you live.
+You must pay the required filing fee and also file your proposed Chapter 13 plan, which must be served to all creditors and parties in interest.

 Step Six: Assignment of Trustee and 341 Hearing

-A Chapter 13 trustee is assigned to your case and the court schedules a 341 Hearing (First Meeting of Creditors).
-At the 341 Hearing, you answer questions about your finances and your bankruptcy forms for the Chapter 13 trustee.
-Your answers are given under oath.
+The court assigns a Chapter 13 trustee to your case and schedules a 341 Hearing (First Meeting of Creditors).
+At the 341 Hearing, you answer questions under oath about your finances and your bankruptcy forms for the Chapter 13 trustee.
 Creditors may appear at the hearing to ask questions, but that is rare.
 The hearing usually takes less than 15 minutes to complete.

 Step Seven: Confirmation Hearing